silverbowen/GeoQuiz/README.md

 # GeoQuiz
-Implimentation of GeoQuiz app from Android Programming: The Big Nerd Ranch Guide
+Implementation of GeoQuiz app from Android Programming: The Big Nerd Ranch Guide